Minimizing “Presenteeism” Delivers ROI on Steroids

 In short, let your competitors hire executives with experience and a nice resume, but no passion for the role or industry.

-(*Online shoe retailer, Zappos, offers new trainees money to quit one week into their 4-week training program.
-The amount started at $1,000 and was later increased to $3,000.
+(*Amazon and online shoe retailer, Zappos, offer employees up to $5,000 to quit.
+The amount starts at $1,000 and increases each year.
 Details can be found in this article.)

 About the author